-Options granted under the 2008 Plan may qualify as Incentive Stock Options within the meaning of Code Section 422.
+Options granted under the A&R 2008 Plan may qualify as Incentive Stock Options within the meaning of Section 422 of the Code.
 If an optionee exercises an Incentive Stock Option in accordance with its terms and does not dispose of the shares acquired within two years from the date of the grant of the Incentive Stock Option or within one year from the date of exercise (the "Required Holding Periods"), an optionee generally will not recognize ordinary income and the Company will not be entitled to any deduction, on either the grant or the exercise of the Incentive Stock Option.
 An optionee's basis in the shares acquired upon exercise will be the amount paid upon exercise.
 Provided an optionee holds the shares as a capital asset at the time of sale or other disposition of the shares, an optionee's gain or loss, if any, recognized on the sale or other disposition will be capital gain or loss.
-The amount of an optionee's gain or loss will be the difference between the amount realized on the disposition of the shares and the optionee's basis in the shares.
-The gain or loss will be long-term capital gain or loss if the shares are held for at least one year after exercise of the option; otherwise, it will be short-term.
+The amount of an optionee's gain or loss will be the difference between the amount realized on the disposition of the shares are held for at least one year after exercise of the option; otherwise, it will be short-term.

-If, however, an optionee disposes of the acquired shares at any time prior to the expiration of the Required Holding Periods, then (subject to certain exceptions), the optionee will recognize ordinary income at the time of such disposition which will equal the excess, if any, of the lesser of (1) the amount realized on such disposition or (2) the fair market value of the shares on the date of exercise, over the optionee's basis in the shares.
+If, however, an optionee disposes of the acquired shares at any time prior to the expiration of the Required Holding Periods, then, subject to certain exceptions, the optionee will recognize ordinary income at the time of such disposition which will equal the excess, if any, of the lesser of (1) the amount realized on such disposition or (2) the fair market value of the shares on the date of exercise, over the optionee's basis in the shares.
 The Company generally will be entitled to a deduction in an amount equal to the amount of ordinary income recognized by an optionee.
 Any gain in excess of such ordinary income amount will be a short-term or long-term capital gain, depending on the optionee's holding period.
 If an optionee disposes of such shares for less than the optionee's basis in the shares, the difference between the amount realized and the optionee's basis will be short-term or long-term capital loss, depending upon the holding period of the shares.